 With the recent Power BI challenges that we run in Enterprise DNA, I’ve become a huge fan of the Power BI tooltips.
 I’ve seen them being used in so many ways and they just add so much value to your reports and insights that you can show in a really compelling way.
+You can watch the full video of this tutorial at the bottom of this blog.

 In this tutorial, I’m going to show you how you can add tooltips in any way that you like and anywhere on your page.
 It doesn’t have to be just on a visual.
 I’ll go through how that works.